IanVS/vitest-fetch-mock/README.md

 you can make assertions on the mock state.
 In this example we have an arbitrary function that makes a different fetch request based on the argument you pass to it.
 In our test, we run Vitest's `beforeEach()` and make sure to reset our mock before each `it()` block as we will make assertions on the arguments we are passing to `fetch()`.
-Then we use the `fetch.requests()` function to give us a history of all requests (normalized) that were made.
+Then we use the `fetch.requests()` function to give us a history of all non-aborted requests (normalized) that were made.
 It can give you information on each call, and their arguments which you can use for your `expect()` calls.
 Vitest also comes with some nice aliases for the most used ones.